Codisto LINQ & Magento - 3 step quick start guide

 Codisto LINQ can be used to sync Magento with your existing eBay listings – you don’t have to end existing listings and create new ones.
 Remember, once linked Magento is your source of truth to push to eBay – Magento products are not updated from changes to eBay (if you change a listing directly on eBay, it will get overwritten with the product data in Magento and eBay setting in Codisto LINQ!)

-To link your eBay listings, you will first need to map them to their corresponding products in your Magento catalog.
-To do this, go to the ‘Action’ column and select ‘Map’, and select the product you wish to map it to.
+To link your existing eBay listings, you will first need to map them to their corresponding products in your Magento catalog.
+See Link Existing eBay Listings for how to do this quickly and easily.

 Settings allows you to: